Fastlane-LLC/vendor-api-docs/source/includes/_claims.md

-financeType | Either "Retail" or "Lease" | Y insurerType | Either "First Party" or "Third Party" | N lenderName | The lender's name | Y (if lenderId not passed) lenderId | The LossExpress ID for the lender | Y (if lenderName not passed) odometer | The mileage on the vehicle associated with the claim | N ownersName | The vehicle owner's name | N
+financeType | Either "Retail" or "Lease" | Y insurerType | Either "First Party" or "Third Party" | N lenderName | The lender's name | Y (if lenderId not passed) lenderPhoneNumber | The lender's phone number | N lenderAddress | The lender's address - an object with keys consisting of streetAddress, streetAddress2 (suite #, etc), city, state, zipCode | N lenderId | The LossExpress ID for the lender | Y (if lenderName not passed) odometer | The mileage on the vehicle associated with the claim | N ownersName | The vehicle owner's name | N